Edge of Doom: Plot

 Father Roth counsels another priest named George, who wants to leave the parish because he is discouraged by the difficulties of caring for the parishioners.
 Roth tells him the story of Martin Lynn, a murderer who brought him "nearer to God".

 Martin struggles for money to marry his girlfriend and to take his sick mother to Arizona to recuperate.
 His mother is deeply religious but Martin resents the Catholic church, specifically Father Kirkman for refusing to afford his father a proper burial after he killed himself.
-After his mother finally dies, Martin tells Craig, an smooth-talking older man with gambling issues, that he wants a grand funeral for his mother but cannot afford it.
+After his mother finally dies, Martin tells Craig, a smooth-talking older man with gambling issues, that he wants a grand funeral for his mother but cannot afford it.
 Craig tells him, "Somewhere out there someone owes you something.
 All you gotta do is have the nerve to collect."

 In Father Kirkman's office, Martin demands a great church funeral, but Kirkman replies that it is a poor parish.
 Kirkman writes Martin's name and address on a notepad.
 When Kirkman raises his voice because Martin refuses to leave, Martin snaps and strikes him with the base of a crucifix.
 Martin wipes his fingerprints from the crucifix, removes the top sheet of the notepad and flees.

 On his way home, Martin passes a cinema that Craig has just robbed.
-Craig is caught in the gawking crowd, but he emerges, attracting the attention of two policemen, who arrest him.
-Father Roth, at the station for another man, vouches for Craig and escorts him home.
+Martin is caught in the gawking crowd, but he emerges, attracting the attention of two policemen, who arrest him.
+Father Roth, at the station for another man, vouches for Martin and escorts him home.
 Later, the police hold Craig for the murder of Kirkman because Craig once threatened Kirkman, who had warned Craig's wife about his criminal past.

 At the funeral home, Martin meets Father Roth, who takes him to the church to counsel him.
 Martin overhears an elderly lady who claims that she can identify a man whom she had seen just before the murder, and he leaves in a panic.
 Taking a phone call at Father Kirkman's desk, Father Roth absentmindedly rubs a pencil on Kirkman's notepad, revealing the outlines of Martin's name and address.
 Roth realizes that Martin is probably responsible for the murder.
-The police forced Martin into an improvised lineup that includes both Martin and Craig, and the elderly lady mistakenly identifies Craig as the man whom she had seen.
+The police force Martin into an improvised lineup that includes both Martin and Craig, and the elderly lady mistakenly identifies Craig as the man whom she had seen.

 Bothered by his conscience, Martin prays aloud to his mother at the funeral home, confessing to the crime.
 As he finishes praying, he finds Roth at the back of the room and asks him for help, then sees a policeman and asks for reassurance from Roth that they will permit him to attend the funeral.

 Father Roth later recounts how Martin writes him letters from his cell and hopes to pray at the church again sometime in the future.